calubrecht/CrimsonSkies/doc/setup-windows.md

 - To fix: error C4996: 'write': The POSIX name for this item is deprecated.
 Instead, use the ISO C++ conformant name: _write.
 See online help for details.
 	- Add _WIN32 code and change write to _write
 	- Alt fix, use send instead of write in Windows.

-- To fix: error E1696: cannot open source file "winsock2.h"
-	- Open the Project -> CrimsonSkies Properties -> Configuration Properties -> General -> Set the Platform Toolset to v141_xp (or any versions that target xp, various may work)

 #### Additional Notes: